Method: GrillJump to Recipe

 Time to grill

 Now that you have done the most difficult part, waiting, it is time for the best part.
 GRILLING!
-Fire up your smoker or grill to 400 degrees and lets cook these bad boys up.
+Fire up your smoker or grill to 400 degrees and let’s cook these bad boys up.
+We cooked these grilled cevapi up on our Big Green Egg with GrillGrates, but these Balkan sausages turn up equally great on a Weber, Traeger, or what every BBQ grill you have.

 Traditionally these are served up simply with some onion and Ajvar sauce.
 We have included the recipe below, or find even more detail about this Balkan delight here: